ferozsalam/elastalert-ci/README.md

 Parallelisable continuous integration for Elastalert rules using CircleCI.

-**2020-05-16**: This is an early version of a side-project.
+**Note**: This is an early version of a side-project.
 It might change rapidly, or might not be updated at all; use it with this in mind.
 I would not recommend using this image to anyone who is not already somewhat familiar with Elasticsearch, Elastalert, and Docker.